Testing overview

 JS / TSX tests

-Vitest + Testing Library, configured in vitest.config.ts and vitest.setup.ts.
-Tests live next to the source:
+Vitest + Testing Library, configured in the repo-root vitest.config.ts and vitest.setup.ts.
+The config's include globs cover packages/** and host/client_app/**, so tests live next to the source there:

-packages/ui/src/components/__tests__/Button.test.tsxRun all: npx vitest run.
+host/client_app/<something>.test.tsxRun all: npm test (or npx vitest run).
 Watch: npx vitest.
-Single file: npx vitest run path/to/Browse.test.tsx.
+Single file: npx vitest run path/to/StatCard.test.tsx.

 Use @testing-library/react's render and query helpers: